Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Claim Employment Allowance to reduce your annual National Insurance liability by up to £10,500, which can completely cover the National Insurance costs for many small businesses and significantly improve cash flow.
+• Employment Allowance lets eligible UK employers reduce their annual National Insurance liability by up to £10,500.
+For many small businesses, this covers the full cost and frees up cash flow.

-• Verify your eligibility by ensuring you employ at least one person above the National Insurance threshold who is not just a company director, and confirm you're not excluded due to public sector work or employee type restrictions.
+• You qualify if you employ at least one person above the National Insurance threshold who is not solely a company director, and you're not excluded due to public sector work or certain employee type restrictions.

-• Submit your claim immediately through compatible payroll software like Xero or HMRC's basic PAYE tools to start reducing National Insurance payments right away without waiting for confirmation.
+• Submit your claim through payroll software or HM Revenue and Customs (HMRC) basic Pay As You Earn (PAYE) tools.
+Your National Insurance payments start reducing straight away, without waiting for confirmation.

 Employment Allowance is a government scheme that lets eligible employers reduce their annual National Insurance liability by up to £10,500.
-This allowance helps you cut your employment costs and improve your cash flow.
+This helps you cut employment costs and improve your cash flow.

-Employment Allowance is different from employment relief.
-Small Employers' Relief lets you claim back 100% plus an additional 8.5% of employee statutory payments if you qualify.
+Employment Allowance is different from Small Employers' Relief.
+Small Employers' Relief lets you reclaim 100% plus an additional 3% of employee statutory payments, such as maternity or paternity pay, if you qualify.

 Benefits of Employment Allowance

 Employment Allowance gives you immediate National Insurance relief of up to £10,500 each year.
-For many small businesses, this covers your entire National Insurance liability.
+For many small businesses, this covers the entire National Insurance liability.

-- Get notified within five working days if your claim is rejected
+• You'll be notified within five working days if your claim is rejected.

 You can also claim Employment Allowance for previous tax years.
-The Institute of Chartered Accountants in England and Wales (ICAEW) confirms you have four years from the end of the tax year to make a claim.
-Use HM Revenue and Customs (HMRC) basic Pay As You Earn (PAYE) tools to do this.
+The Institute of Chartered Accountants in England and Wales (ICAEW) confirms you have four years to backdate a claim.
+Use HMRC basic PAYE tools to do this.

 How much can you save with Employment Allowance?